Arsenical bronze: Sites and civilisations

-Arsenical bronze after the Bronze Age
+After the Bronze Age

 The archaeological record in Egypt, Peru and the Caucasus suggests that arsenical bronze was produced for a time alongside tin bronze.
 At Tepe Yahya its use continued into the Iron Age for the manufacture of trinkets and decorative objects, thus demonstrating that there was not a simple succession of alloys over time, with superior new alloys replacing older ones.
 There are few real advantages metallurgically for the superiority of tin bronze, and early authors suggested that arsenical bronze was phased out due to its health effects.
 It is more likely that it was phased out in general use because alloying with tin gave castings which had similar strength to arsenical bronze but did not require further work-hardening to achieve useful strength.
 It is also probable that more certain results could be achieved with the use of tin, because it could be added directly to the copper in specific amounts, whereas the precise amount of arsenic being added was much harder to gauge due to the manufacturing process.

-Health effects of arsenical bronze use
+Health effects

 Arsenic is an element with a vaporization point of 615 °C, such that arsenical oxide will be lost from the melt before or during casting, and fumes from fire setting for mining and ore processing have long been known to attack the nervous system, eyes, lungs, and skin.

 Chronic arsenic poisoning leads to peripheral neuropathy, which can cause weakness in the legs and feet.
 It has been speculated that this lay behind the legend of lame smiths in many cultures and myths, such as the Greek god Hephaestus.
 As Hephaestus was an iron-age smith, not a bronze-age smith, the connection would be one from ancient folk memory.

 A well-preserved mummy of a man who lived around 3,200 BC found in the Ötztal Alps, popularly known as Ötzi, showed high levels of both copper particles and arsenic in his hair.
 This, along with Ötzi's copper axe blade, which is 99.7% pure copper, has led scientists to speculate that he was involved in copper smelting.

-Modern uses of arsenical bronze
+Modern uses

 Arsenical bronze has seen little use in the modern period.
 It appears that the closest equivalent goes by the name of arsenical copper, defined as copper with under 0.5% arsenic by mass, below the accepted percentage in archaeological artifacts.
 The presence of 0.5% arsenic in copper lowers the electrical conductivity to 34% of that of pure copper, and even as little as 0.05% decreases it by 15%.